qwerty12345671/drosera-simple-trap/workshops/workshop-2/README.md

 In this workshop we will:

-- Update our `drosera.toml` file to use the new `someOtherResponseFunction` function and new response contract address.
+- Update our `drosera.toml` file to use the new `someOtherResponseFunction()` function signature and new response contract address.

 ## Commands